theupdateframework/pep-on-pypi-with-tuf/README.rst

 immediately for this purpose.
 The mirrors must be secured and isolated such that they are responsible only for mirroring PyPI.
 The mirrors can be checked against one another to detect accidental or malicious failures.

+Another approach is to generate the hash of snapshot.json periodically and tweet it.
+Perhaps a user comes forward with the actual metadata and the repository maintainers can verify the metadata's hash.
+PyPI may also periodically archive their own versions of *snapshot*.

+For the second approach, the administrator SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
+If any package hash has changed, this indicates an attack.

+For attacks that serve different versions of metadata, or freeze a version of a package at a specific version, can be handled by TUF with techniques like implicit key revocation and metadata mismatch detection [81].

 Appendix A: Extension